 - Relation to the product.

 An alternate photo will have a support role for the main one.
 It should focus on the detailed aspects not shown in full in the main image.
 Thus, the picture must be of, or pertain to, the product being sold.
-Attaching photos of similar products for comparison or loose photographic associations for mood is not allowed at Amazon.
+Attaching even quality photos of similar products for comparison or loose photographic associations for mood is not allowed at Amazon.

 - Good visibility of the product.